 Y Enjoy using their imagination through spoken word and writing.

 Children in Early Years and Year 1 will be taught spelling through the Letters and Sounds programme in phonics sessions.

 In Year 2 - Year 6, children access the No Nonsense Spelling scheme.
 This introduces children to a range of spelling patterns and 'rules'.
-Alongside new spelling patterns, children will also spend time learning their year group's statutory spelling lists as set out in the National Curriculum.
+Alongside new spelling patterns, children will also spend time learning their year group's statutory spelling lists (common exception words) as set out in the National Curriculum.
 Copies of these spelling lists can be found below.